CloudStrings/testing-sample-devops-agent-eks-workshop-with-GitOps/README.md

 ### What You'll Learn

-1. **Deploy the Full EKS Version of the Retail Sample App** - Deploy a complete microservices architecture to Amazon EKS using Terraform, including all backend dependencies and observability tooling.
+1. **Deploy the EKS Cluster with Retail Sample App** - Deploy a complete microservices architecture to Amazon EKS using Terraform, including all backend dependencies and observability tooling.

 2. **Understand the Microservices Architecture** - Explore how the five core microservices (UI, Catalog, Carts, Orders, Checkout) interact with each other and their backend dependencies.